brunograna/spring-kafka-pub-sub-demo/README.md

 </p>

-## :rocket: Project Features (in progress)
+## :rocket: Project Features

 * Publish and Subscribe Kafka Messages
-* Apache Kafka Docker Compose configuration
+* Docker Compose with Kafka and ZooKeeper configuration

 :mag: Download the project and test by yourself.